Tax Deductions You May Be Able to Take for a Direct Sales Business

 Before I begin on the actual tax deductions for your direct sales business, I would like to remind you to keep records of absolutely everything that you spend money on to document your direct sales expenses that could possibly be tax deductions.

 I find that having a spreadsheet with all your income and expenses works great, then you can attach all your receipts and documents directly to the spreadsheet.
-This will help you to maximize your deductions, and keep yourself prepared in case you ever have to show documentation of your tax deductions (TAX AUDIT).
+This will help you to maximize your deductions, and keep yourself prepared in case you ever have to show documentation of your tax deductions in an audit.

 I tend to shop at local office supply stores, such as Staples or Office Depot, to purchase files, binders, and other office items that I may need to keep great records of all my tax deductions.
 Keeping records for your direct sales business is essential to maximizing your tax deductions each tax season, as well to make your company more successful in general.
 Find a method that works for you.

 Home Office Deductions For Your Direct Sales Business